 In short: AGRONOMEET suggests best practices and the right time to act, making agronomic, data-driven decisions more reliable.
 For digital agriculture with real impact.

 In 2018, Syngenta Foundation for Sustainable Agriculture (SFSA) approached EnvEve to jointly pioneer new approaches of combining digital agriculture with digital agri-insurance solutions.
 Our objective: making micro-insurance available and affordable for small hold farmers.

 Announced in September 2019, the Resilience Engine (RE) was launched in Bangladesh, helping to de-risk farming in a holistic way, with the advent of climate change.
 RE is composed of a weather library automatically receiving satellite data to monitor insurance products in real-time, plus a product module including risk modeling, product configuration, agronomic advice, and claims management.

-Resilience Engine is positioned to become a marketplace for combined agronomic decision support and agricultural and climate risk insurance solutions globally.
+Resilience Engine is a marketplace for combined agronomic decision support and agricultural and climate risk insurance solutions globally.
 After a successful pilot with 675 rice farmers in 2019, of which about 50% were women, by end of 2021, over 100’00 smallholders in Bangladesh and Sudan benefitted from parametric micro-insurance protection for crops such as rice, potatoes, beans, sorghum, sesame and ground-nut.
 International expansion and scaling is ongoing.

 Since 2011, the company’s proprietary IoT hard- and software platform FIRELESS 2 has been in use for environmental monitoring & risk mitigation by customers such as UNESCO for rock falls at the historic site of Petra, Jordan, Canton Ticino for forest fire prevention and bark beetles monitoring or Regione Lombardia for forest fires.